Blue Shield of California

 IT’S A NOUN!
 IT’S A VERB!
 IT’S A SHIELD!

 We realized the word “shield” had multiple meanings.
 It was shorthand for the company name.
 It also meant protection, which is exactly what insurance offered.
 The designers made a shield icon, and I wrote a ton of short, iconic shield phrases to use throughout the new messaging.
-Visually, this distinguished Blue Shield from Blue Cross, a separate, competing company in California.
+Visually, this distinguished Blue Shield from Blue Cross.
 And tonally, it was like using an emoji — fun and concise.

 HOW FAST CAN YOU REACH A REP?